Control-plane goals

 - Quality bar — domain-specific "good enough" standards

 This placement is load-bearing.
-AGENTS.md is loaded on every agent invocation, so the goals are in context for every write decision without any tool call.
-The section sits alongside the routing table, vocabulary, git conventions, and other invariants the agent needs from turn one.
+AGENTS.md is loaded on every agent invocation, including forked skill contexts (context: fork), so the goals are in context for every write decision without any tool call.
+The section sits alongside the routing table, vocabulary, version-control conventions, and other invariants the agent needs from turn one.

 What varies per installation vs. what ships with the framework